-Decide if each pronoun is subject, object, reflexive, or demonstrative yourselves those me we itself them that us herself
+Decide if each pronoun is subject, object, reflexive, or demonstrative •

+yourselves

+those

+me

+we

+itself

-Label them and underline them
+them

+that

+us

+herself

+these

+Underline and label each pronoun in the following:

 We were angry at ourselves.

 He asked us to explain this.

 It works just as well at home.

 They sent these to us.

 It could bother them.

 We excused ourselves right after dinner.

-the baseball player dusted himself off.
+The baseball player dusted himself off.